Mother: Madonna (Fortin) Ciccone

 Has sold more than 64 million albums in the United States with 12 multi-platinum records.

 Nominated for 28 Grammys with seven wins.

-1978 - Madonna moves to NYC determined to be a star.
+1978 - Madonna moves to New York, determined to be a star.

 Early 1980s - Madonna sings back-up in the band, "The Breakfast Club," then is the main singer in the dance bands, "The Millionaires," "Modern Dance," and "Emmy."